 Alcoholic beverages (beer, wine, and liquor) are not to be used on the campsite, and possession or use of illegal drugs or controlled substances is not permitted at any time.
 (Council, please note: In many countries, beer or wine is a normal beverage at the dinner table.)

 Child abuse in any form is not tolerated by the Boy Scouts of America or its camps.
 Counselors are expected to actively support child abuse prevention.
-The camp director should provide instructions on youth protection.
+Counselors have taken Safe From Harm, the World Organization of the Scout Movement’s youth protection training, but should also be sent instructions for taking the BSA’s Youth Protection Training and any other training necessary for those serving as camp staff members at your camp.
+The camp director should verify counselor understanding of how the counselors should provide youth protection in their role at camp.

 Meals served in camp will be well balanced, nutritious, and plentiful.
 The counselor must be prepared to adjust to new types of food.
 (Council, please note: Any special dietary needs for religious or health reasons must be met.)